MahmoudBadrAli/Login-Page-HTML-CSS/README.md

 # Login-Page-HTML-CSS
 This is a demo login page in HTML and CSS.
-Kepp in mind that It is not interactive.
+Keep in mind that It is not interactive.

 ## 📜 License
 - Image created by [🌐 pikisuperstar](https://www.freepik.com/author/pikisuperstar)